Joanne Gardner: Storylines

 To keep herself busy after Arthur's death, Joanne took a job as the librarian at Henderson Hospital.
 A suitor came calling later in the year in the form of Sam Reynolds (Robert Mandan), who was Arthur's rival.
 To prove his worth to Joanne, he saved her daughter Patti when she was held at knifepoint (a nurse, Patti had access to drugs that gang members wanted).
 Sam and Joanne started 1967 with major decisions.
 Sam offered to sell the Motor Haven Inn for her, while Joanne cut off her excess hair, which she had grown while married to Arthur.
 It was a soap event when Joanne took off her kerchief to show a modern hairstyle—one of her gifts to Sam.

 While very devoted to one another, both Sam and Joanne were over the age of 40 and wished to take things slowly.
 In 1969, Sam proposed to Jo, with a wedding planned for 1970.
 However, Sam went on a trip to Africa and was presumed dead, leaving Joanne devastated.
 He later returned to town (then played by George Gaynes), but they could not rekindle their old feelings.

-Later that year, Joanne lost her eyesight in a car accident, and neurosurgeon Dr. Tony Vincente saved her life.
+Later that year, Joanne lost her eyesight in a car accident, and neurosurgeon Tony Vincente saved her life.
 She regained her vision and fell in love with her doctor, whom she married in 1972.
 The actor who played Tony, Anthony George, did not like how his character developed, and he was written out in June 1975 as Tony died of a heart attack in Jo's arms.
 At the age of 50, Joanne had endured the deaths of four significant others.
 Another devastating blow came in 1976 when her sister Eunice, who had long since given up her scheming ways and reformed, was fatally shot by her husband's mistress.
 After Eunice's death, Joanne adopted her niece, Suzi Martin.

 In 1976, Joanne teamed up with her best friend Stu Bergman and bought the Hartford House, turning it into an upscale bed and breakfast.
 She ran this business until the inn was destroyed in an explosion in 1982.
 After Hartford House, Jo became a hostess for a tavern along the Henderson River called "The Riverboat," which Stu, Jenny (Linda Gibboney) and Wendy ran.
 It too was destroyed when Travis (Rod Arrants) met his demise against Warren (Michael Corbett) and Ringo Altman (Larry Fleischman).